-Another exception is water rates.
-Any other adult in the property can be held liable for the water usage during the period they lived there, even if they're not named on the bill.
+All adults in the property are responsible for the water bill during the period they lived there, even if they're not named on the bill.

-If a person dies and leaves behind unsecured debts that are in their name only, the unpaid balance will be settled with any money available in their estate.
+When someone dies and leaves behind unsecured debts (debts that aren’t secured against a home or something else of value) in their name only, the unpaid balance will be settled with any money available in their estate.
 This is made up of items such as a house, savings and investments.

-A deceased person's personal representative might be held liable for their debts is they don't administer the estate properly.
+The personal representative of the person who died might be liable for their debts if they don't administer the estate properly.

-Most unsecured creditors will normally only pursue a deceased person’s debt if they left behind a large estate, such as a house owned outright with lots of equity.
+Most unsecured creditors will only pursue debts unpaid when someone has died if they left behind a large estate, such as a house owned outright with lots of equity.

-If the person had no assets at the time of death, any debts they owed in their name only will be written off.
+If the person had no assets at the time of their death, any debts they owed in their name only are written off.